utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/exporting.md

         d8ToolPath = File("${System.getenv("ANDROID_SDK_ROOT")}/build-tools/31.0.0/d8")
     }
     ```
-    !!! info
-        The d8 tool is located at $ANDROID_SDK_ROOT/build-tools/$BUILD-TOOL-VERSION/d8

 - Setting the `androidCompileSdkDir` to your target sdk version (most of the time, you want to set it to the newest version available):
     ```kt